-SPACE is an alliance of over 40 associate members led by Slough CVS.
-SPACE delivers a number of key services in Slough such as information, signposting wellbeing and carers support.
-SPACE will ensure that the voluntary sector is working towards a shared set of health and social care outcomes.
+SPACE is an alliance of over 30 associate members led by Slough CVS.
+The SPACE consortium delivers a number of key services in Slough for adults such as information, health and wellbeing and carers support.
+SPACE associates will work towards a shared set of health and social care outcomes.

 The service is available from Monday- Friday 9.30am – 2pm at 27 Church Street, Slough, Berkshire, SL1 1PL.
 A telephone helpline is also available from Monday – Friday 9.30am – 5.00pm on 0344 515380.
 The information and advice member organisations contact details can be found at http://sloughadvicecentre.co.uk/